 Elements of an Argumentative Essay

-• Position: The first thing you should do is define which side of argument you choose.
+Position: First, you should define which side of the argument you choose, following the basic argumentative essay structure.
 Let’s see a sample: you stick to the point that a vegetarian diet is more healthy for people.
 Explain the reasons for your initial position.
 To prove your idea, you can use arguments showing that the consumption of meat products may cause damage to people’s health.

-• Evidence: Support your position with factual data from outside sources.
+Evidence: Support your position with factual data from outside sources.
 You must include citations and source references to add weight to your argument.
 For example, you can deliver statistics to show that people who don’t eat meat live longer and have fewer diseases.
+Clearly outlining the main points is crucial as they serve as the reasons backing your claims and should be substantiated with credible research and data.

 Essential Approaches to Argumentative Writing

-There are three strategies to use in your paper if you don’t know how to write an argumentative essay.
+If you don’t know how to write an argumentative essay, there are three strategies to use in your paper.
 These methods are the best for completing a well-structured and coherent essay.
+Additionally, seeking specific argumentative essay writing tips can further enhance the quality of your writing.

 1. Classical Approach.

-This method is the most popular and requires taking the next steps to write an argumentative essay:
+This method is the most popular and requires taking the next steps to write my essay:

 2. Rogerian Approach.

 This method is the best solution when you investigate a controversial topic with a potential for discussion.
 The Rogerian approach may be applied in philosophical works, essays dealing with gender identification, or global warming issues.
 The technique has no strict requirements for structure and doesn’t require addressing extra tips for writing an argumentative essay.
 The essential idea is to have a wide topic view and show your understanding of both arguments.
 Solving the issue is not the writer’s purpose in such papers.
-Instead, it’s better to find a compromise between different ideas.
+Instead, it’s better to find a compromise between different ideas by acknowledging and addressing opposing viewpoints.

 3. Toulmin Approach.

 This technique is effective when you need to present polemical arguments.
 The main method purpose is to find common ground within the essential idea and exclude minor or unnecessary arguments.
 Let’s look at an example.
 If you investigate the impact of a vegetarian diet on human health, you need to consider arguments from both sides.
-You may base your essay on disclosing the pros and cons of vegetarianism.
+You may base your essay on disclosing the pros and cons of vegetarianism, effectively addressing each opposing point.

 How to Start an Argumentative Essay